MicroEJ/docs/PlatformDeveloperGuide/sp.rst

 Example
 =======

-Below is an example of using a database :ref:`[SP] <esr-specifications>`.
+Below is an example of using a database.
 The code that publishes the data is written in C, and the code that receives the data is written in Java.
 The data is transferred using two memory blocks. ``TEMP`` is a scalar value, ``THERMOSTAT`` is a boolean.